hhlind/tumblr_theme/README.md

 This is a very simple Tumblr theme.
 Feel free to use it in your own projects.

-NOTE!
+###Following tumblr post types are supported:

+ - Text post
+ - Photo post
+ - Link post

-This theme uses CSS3 Flexbox -model and it is supported only in latest browsers.
+###This theme uses CSS3 Flexbox -model and it is supported only in latest browsers.

  - Chrome 21+
  - Safari 6.1+